 How do you get the ones who have opinions on everything to encourage the silent ones to take a turn?
 Without taking them aside and telling them, “I need you to be quiet so that others can talk”?
 I had that exact problem, and that’s when I started giving talking tickets.

 Then, to avoid being the one who did all the work in keeping a conversation going or getting students to ask a question or say something, I started making invite tickets.
-Now I also required students to seek the opinion of someone else or to just encourage another student to speak.
+Now I also required students to seek someone else’s opinion or encourage another student to speak.
 This turned their focus more to their classmates.
 Instead of directing everything to me, they started getting better at interacting with each other.

 What if my adult ESL students aren’t listening?

 However, I still had some that were completely disengaged while another person was speaking.
 Enter the listening tickets!
-Now they had to demonstrate engaged listening in order to use up their allotted listening tickets.
-Sure, there was some eye-rolling in the beginning, but as time went on, the eye-rollers realized something.
+Now they had to demonstrate engaged listening to use up their allotted listening tickets.
+Sure, there was some eye-rolling initially, but as time went on, the eye-rollers realized something.
 They were getting a better quality of feedback to what they said because people were truly listening to them instead of just hearing their words.

 When we are ready to add in the invitation tickets, I first have them demonstrate nonverbal cues from their culture that indicates they want to hear what someone has to say.
 Then we all work together as a class or in small groups to come up with what they can say to invite someone else to speak.